Titus (dinosaur): Discovery

 In September 2014, commercial paleontologist Craig Pfister first discovered the remains of Titus near Ekalaka, Carter County, Montana.
-The site was an ancient river channel whence the specimen may have been transported in a flood event which also winnowed the skeleton and may in part explain why only 20% of the bones were preserved.
+The site was an ancient river channel where the specimen may have been moved in a flood event which also winnowed the skeleton and may in part explain why only 20% of the bones were preserved.
 Pfister originally found a broken tibia, and said he knew right away that it belonged to a Tyrannosaurus rex, but was sidetracked by the discovery of a nearby Triceratops.
 Excavation of the specimen began in 2018, and took 18 months.

 Reconstruction and exhibition

-The bones of Titus were shipped to conservationist Nigel Larkin in the UK, who assessed and conserved the bones.
-Larkin reconstructed the mount using a cast of the Tyrannosaurus specimen Stan to supplement the known bones of "Titus", after scanning the bones using photogrammetry to create digital models that were 3D printed for use in the exhibition, alongside the display of the real fossil skeleton.
+The bones of Titus were shipped to conservationist Nigel Larkin in the United Kingdom, who assessed and conserved the bones.
+Larkin reconstructed the mount using a cast of the Tyrannosaurus specimen Stan to supplement the known bones of "Titus", after scanning the bones using photogrammetry to create digital models that were 3D printed in gypsum for use in the exhibition, alongside the display of the real fossil skeleton.
 For the exhibit at the Nottingham Natural History Museum at Wollaton Hall, Titus was reconstructed "in a walking mode, perhaps searching for prey or returning home after a hunt."
-The exhibition ran from July 2021 to August 2022.
+The exhibition, titled "Titus: T. Rex is King", ran from 3 July 2021 to August 2022.

 According to the museum, this is the first time that a "real" fossilised Tyrannosaurus rex has been shown in England for more than 100 years.
 According to the Nottingham city council, it is also a rare instance of an actual Tyrannosaurus fossil leaving North America.